shaliu-s/Probe/README.md

 - Factual Confidence of LLMs: on Reliability and Robustness of Current Estimators

+- The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets.

+- DISCOVERING LATENT KNOWLEDGE IN LANGUAGE MODELS WITHOUT SUPERVISION

 - Understanding intermediate layers using linear classifier probes

-- <font color="green">Probing classifiers: Promises, shortcomings, and advances</font>
+- Probing classifiers: Promises, shortcomings, and advances (2021.09 | Technion – Israel Institute of Technology)

-- <font color="green">The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets. </font>

-- <font color="green">DISCOVERING LATENT KNOWLEDGE IN LANGUAGE MODELS WITHOUT SUPERVISION</font>